mattrasband/drudge_parser/README.rst

 .. image:: https://travis-ci.org/mrasband/drudge_parser.svg?branch=master

-A pretty simple parser for [Drudge Report](http://drudgereport.com).
+A pretty simple parser for `Drudge Report <http://drudgereport.com>`_.
 I find the site impossible to look at and wanted a way to more easily digest the information, as I like to keep tabs on lots of differing news outlets.

 This library has no external dependencies and supports Python 2.7+ (targeted for Python 3+)

 Installation
 ============